mariahlaqua/reading-page/README.md

 ### Further Optimizations

-There are known edge cases which cause errors.
+There are known use cases which cause errors.
 For example, if a user wanted to recommend a book without an image available via google books, the page will crash.
 The first priority is to fix these.
 After that is complete, it would be nice to implement the following:
 - captcha after clicking a recommendation
 - a thank you message for successful recommendations
 - write test cases
-- integrate document manipulation through CLI
+- integrate database document manipulation through CLI

 Google Books does have a mature property for books, another option to prevent abuse would be to filter these out of results.